-The dialectic or logic stage of classical education is the second stage of the trivium.
-It is where children learn discernment, as they sort out the facts they learned in the grammar stage.
-Here middle school-aged children learn to debate, argue, and detect logical fallacies.
+The dialectic or logic stage of classical education is the second stage of the Trivium.
+It is where children learn discernment as they sort out the facts they learned in the grammar stage.
+Here middle school-aged children learn to debate, to argue, and to detect logical fallacies.
 They do this in preparation for the last stage of the trivium, the rhetoric stage.
 If they go on to study the quadrivium in tertiary education, they’ll find learning a lot easier as we’ve given them amazing tools for learning such as a Latin basis for languages.

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.

 This article will discuss the logic stage of the trivium in detail.
 It is one in a series of classical education articles, which can be found here.